ThanhNguyenDat/Training-SSD/README.md

 # Training-SSD

-## The First: You install Tensorflow Object Detection API: [my link](https://github.com/ThanhNguyenDat/Install-Tensorflow-Object-Detection-API).
+## The First: You install [Tensorflow Object Detection API](https://github.com/ThanhNguyenDat/Install-Tensorflow-Object-Detection-API).

 you need to make sure you have completed this step